CHALLENGING BEHAVIOR – AN ABLEIST CONCEPT

 “Challenging behavior” is often declared an indicator that a disabled person is less intelligent which then is used to justify mistreatment.

-Abled people generally expect disabled people to not engage in their “challenging behaviors” in public.
-I wrote about passing before HERE.
+Abled people generally expect disabled people to not engage in their “challenging behaviors” in public (see Masking and Passing).

 IS “CHALLENGING BEHAVIOR” EVER AN ACCEPTABLE TERM?